abkolan/dotfiles/zsh/README.md

 # ZSH Configuration Guide

-A comprehensive, performance-optimized ZSH configuration with modern tools integration, fuzzy search capabilities, and productivity-focused aliases and functions.
+A comprehensive, ultra-performance-optimized ZSH configuration with modern tools integration, fuzzy search capabilities, and productivity-focused aliases and functions.
+Now featuring both Oh My Zsh and Zinit configurations for maximum flexibility.

 ## 📋 Table of Contents